magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 potential connections to use, the Leader decides which one to use, and the Leader gets to decide when the connection is no longer viable (and triggers the establishment of a new one).

+The `please-dilate` includes a `use-version` key, computed as the "best" version of the intersection of the two sides' abilities as reported in the `versions` message.
+Both sides will use whichever `use-version` was specified by the Leader (they learn which side is the Leader at the same moment they learn the peer's `use-version` value).
+If the Follower cannot handle the `use-version` value, dilation fails (this shouldn't happen, as the Leader knew what the Follower was and was not capable of before sending that message).

 ## Connection Layers